Dwayne Johnson: Producing

+Business career

+In March 2020, Johnson launched Teremana Tequila, which sold 600,000 nine-litre cases in its first year and is valued at approximately $3.5 billion.

+In August 2020, Johnson along with several partners and investors—including RedBird Capital Partners—purchased the XFL for $15 million.
+Within months, Johnson announced plans for the relaunch of the league in spring 2022.
+While the launch was delayed a year, the first games of 2023 kicked off on time.
+After a successful 2023 season, the XFL and United States Football League announced their intent to merge into a single league.
+On December 31, 2023, it was announced that the new merged league would be called the United Football League (UFL).
+The league would feature 8 teams and start on March 30, 2024.
+Johnson, along with Dany Garcia, and RedBird Capital Partners own 50% of the UFL together under XFL Properties LLC.

+On January 23, 2024, Johnson joined the TKO Group Holdings board of directors.
+In the process, he obtained full ownership over his trademarked name "The Rock", which was owned by WWE.
+As part of the settlement, Johnson signed a new services and merchandising agreement with WWE.

 Other work

-In 2000, Johnson published his autobiography, titled The Rock Says..., which he co-wrote with Joe Layden.
+In 2000, Johnson published his autobiography, The Rock Says..., co-written with Joe Layden.
 It debuted at No. 1 on The New York Times Best Seller list and remained on the list for several weeks.
 In 2013, Johnson hosted and produced the TNT reality competition series The Hero.
-In 2014, he hosted another TNT reality series entitled Wake Up Call.
-In 2019, Johnson started hosting an NBC competition series called The Titan Games.
+In 2014, he hosted another TNT reality series, Wake Up Call.
+In 2019, Johnson started hosting the NBC competition series The Titan Games.

 In March 2016, Johnson partnered with American fitness apparel manufacturer Under Armour to release "Project Rock".
 The first item in his partnership with Under Armour, a gym bag, sold out in a couple of days.
 His second item, a black T-shirt sporting his signature "Brahma bull", sold out after being worn at WrestleMania 32.
 Johnson also released an alarm clock app as part of "Project Rock" that received more than one million downloads in its first week of release.
 Since then, they have released sneakers, headphones, and other apparel.

 In 2016, Johnson started his YouTube channel.
 His first video, The YouTube Factory, featured online personality Lilly Singh and several other internet stars.

-In 2019, Johnson announced he would be launching his own competitive bodybuilding show alongside his business partner and ex-wife Dany Garcia, called Athleticon.
+In 2019, Johnson announced he would launch a competitive bodybuilding show, "Athleticon", with his business partner and ex-wife, Dany Garcia.
 It is set to rival other long-standing bodybuilding shows such as The Arnold Classic and Joe Weider's Mr. Olympia.
 The show was set to debut in October 2020 in Atlanta, Georgia, but plans were disrupted by the COVID-19 pandemic.

-In March 2020, Johnson launched Teremana Tequila which sold 600,000 nine-litre cases in its first year.

-Johnson, who is a fan of the rapper Tech N9ne, featured on a song titled "Face Off" on the rapper's 2021 album Asin9ne.
+A fan of the rapper Tech N9ne, Johnson is featured on the song "Face Off" from the rapper's 2021 album Asin9ne.